poletto123/machineLearning_soccer_prediction_python/README.md

 ## About

-This is a machine learning code written in Python, that uses the results of soccer games from the Brazilian Championship as a training model, to then use logistic regression to determine the result.
-The actual result is compared to the model in a confusion matrix.
+This is a machine learning code written in Python, using Jupyter notebook, that uses the results of soccer games from the Brazilian Championship as a training model.
+It uses logistic regression to determine the result, and the actual result is compared to the model in a visual confusion matrix towards the end.

 ## How to run